- What is SIA?

 When you hire someone in the security industry, you expect a certain level of professionalism and industry knowledge from that individual, regardless of their exact role.
 This assurance of knowledge, qualification, and professionalism is provided by an SIA license.

 SIA stands for the Security Industry Authority, which, since 2003, has operated as an independent body under the Private Security Industry Act 2001.
-The main responsibilities of the SIA are to manage the Approved Contractor Scheme and to regulate the UK’s private security industry through legally-required SIA licensing.
+The main responsibilities of the Authority are to manage the Approved Contractor Scheme and to regulate the UK’s private security industry through legally-required SIA licensing.

 The SIA deems positions that involve manned guarding, key holding, and restriction, removal, and immobilisation of vehicles to be licensable under the Private Security Industry Act 2001.